AY2526S1-CS2113-T11-2/tp/docs/UserGuide.md

 ### Marking an Expense as Paid: `mark`
 Flags an expense as settled.
 Marked expenses contribute to the “total expenses” value displayed by `list`.

+It triggers alerts when spending approaches or exceeds the budget.

 **Format:** `mark INDEX`